Federated Learning Meets Multi-objective Optimization: as Multi-objective Minimization

 Clearly, setting $\epsilon = 0$ recovers \FA with \emph{a priori} weighting $\lambdav_0$ while setting $\epsilon=1$ recovers MGDA where the weighting variable $\lambdav$ is tuned without any restriction to achieve maximal fairness.
 In practice, with an intermediate $\epsilon \in (0,1)$ we may strike a desirable balance between the two (sometimes) conflicting goals.
 Moreover, even with the uninformative weighting $\lambdav_0 = \mathbf{1}/m$, using an intermediate $\epsilon$ allows us to upper bound the contribution of each user function to the common direction $\dv_t$ hence achieve some form of robustness against malicious manipulations.

-\paragraph{Robustness against malicious users through normalization.} Existing works \parencite[\eg,][]{bhagoji_adversariallens_2019,XieKG19} have demonstrated that the \emph{average} gradient in \FA can be easily manipulated by even a single malicious user.
-While more robust aggregation strategies are studied recently (see \eg, \parencite{BlanchardEMGS17,YinCKB18,DiakonikolasKKLSS2019}), here we propose to simply normalize the gradients from each user to unit length, based on the following considerations: (a) Normalizing the (sub)gradient is common for specialists in nonsmooth and stochastic optimization \parencite{anstreicher2009two} and sometimes eases step size tuning. (b) Solving the weighting variable $\lambdav_t^*$ in \eqref{eq:MGDA} with normalized gradients still guarantees fairness, \ie, the resulting direction $\dv_t$ is descending for all participating objectives (by a completely similar reasoning as the remark after \eqref{eq:fair}). (c) Normalization restores robustness against multiplicative ``inflation'' from any malicious user, which, combined with MGDA's built-in robustness against additive ``inflation'' (see \cref{eq:Cheby}), offers reasonable robustness guarantees against adversarial attacks in practice.
+\textbf{Robustness against malicious users through normalization.} Existing work \citep[\eg,][]{BhagojiCMC19,XieKG19} has demonstrated that the \emph{average} gradient in \FA can be easily manipulated by even a single malicious user.
+While more robust aggregation strategies are studied recently \citep[see \eg,][]{BlanchardEMGS17,YinCKB18,DiakonikolasKKLSS2019}, they do not necessarily maintain the convergence properties of \FMp (\eg finding a common descent direction and converging to a Pareto stationary solution).
+Instead, we propose to simply normalize the gradients from each user to unit length, based on the following considerations: (a) Normalizing the (sub)gradient is common for specialists in nonsmooth and stochastic optimization \citep{AnstreicherWolsey09} and sometimes eases step size tuning. (b) Solving the weights $\lambdav_t^*$ in \eqref{eq:MGDA} with normalized gradients still guarantees fairness, \ie, the resulting direction $\dv_t$ is descending for all participating objectives (by a completely similar reasoning as the remark after \eqref{eq:fair}). (c) Normalization restores robustness against multiplicative ``inflation'' from any malicious user, which, combined with MGDA's built-in robustness against additive ``inflation'' (see \cref{eq:Cheby}), offers reasonable robustness guarantees against adversarial attacks.

-\paragraph{Balance between communication and on-device computation.} Communication between user devices and the central server is heavily constrained in \FL, due to a variety of reasons mentioned in \S\ref{sec:bg}.
+\textbf{Balancing communication and on-device computation.} Communication between user devices and the central server is heavily constrained in \FL, due to a variety of reasons mentioned in \S\ref{sec:bg}.
 On the other hand, modern edge devices are capable of performing reasonable amount of on-device computations.
 Thus, we allow each user device to perform multiple local updates before communicating its update $\gv = \wv^{0} - \wv^{\scalebox{0.5}{$\smallblacksquare$}}$, namely the difference between the initial $\wv^{0}$ and the final $\wv^{\scalebox{0.5}{$\smallblacksquare$}}$, to the central server.
-The server then calls the (extended) MGDA to perform a global update which will be broadcast to the next round of user devices.
-We note that similar strategy was already adopted in many existing \FL systems \parencite[\eg,][]{McMahanMRHA17,LiSBS20,tian_2018_fedprox}.
+The server then calls the (extended) MGDA to perform a global update, which will be broadcast to the next round of user devices.
+We note that similar strategy was already adopted in many existing \FL systems \citep[\eg,][]{McMahanMRHA17,LiSBS20,LiSZSTS20}.